kgisl/makesite/content/blog/2020-12-13-pandemic-lessons.md

 >You may give them your love but not your thoughts,
 > For they have their own thoughts.

 The Science of Fasting, Focus and Fate are my three biggest takeaways from the Pandemic.
 For once, I have not "let a good crisis go to waste".
-And here's the kicker: they also happen to magically align up with Saint Vallalaar's brilliant three word mantra which goes as follows:
+And here's the kicker: they also happen to magically align up with Saint Vallalaar's brilliant three word mantra from the 1800s, which goes as follows:

 > "பசித்திரு, தனித்திரு, விழித்திரு!"